FOR IMMEDIATE RELEASE

 Multi-Year, $2 Million IDIQ Contract will assist USACE in preserving and disseminate its history and heritage

-“The U.S. Army Corps of Engineers can trace its legacy back to the American Revolution,” noted Brian Martin, president of History Associates.
-“Throughout its existence the Corps has made crucial contributions to the nation’s security and economy, and History Associates is honored to assist the Office of History in documenting and communicating the lessons of this illustrious past.”
+“The U.S. Army Corps of Engineers can trace its legacy back to the American Revolution,” noted Brian Martin, president of HAI.
+“Throughout its existence the Corps has made crucial contributions to the nation’s security and economy, and HAI is honored to assist the Office of History in documenting and communicating the lessons of this illustrious past.”

 Future historical projects may include researching and writing narrative histories related to the USACE, developing printed and online publications and exhibits, organizing and digitizing historical materials, providing curatorial support for artifact collections, and conducting oral histories.